 Next get a copy of the Google App Engine SDK for Python also known as

 GoogleAppEngineLauncher...
 Install it :)

 Once it's running, create a new application... give it the same name as the app you created on google.

-Take a note of the directory in which the application is being created, mine is
+Take a note of the directory in which the application is being created,

 Next download this zip file which has the updated SymPullCDN files.